gionanide/OpiRec/README.md

 score in Python has been developed.
 Publicly available sources containing users text reviews will be used, such as Yelp academic data set.
 Comparisons will be made against state-of-the-art models tested on the same task.

+---- Research_main folder contains the source code of opinion recommendation task.

+---- Worksheet folder contains previous approaches and variations of the main procedure (development samples).